annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 - Summer month - July and August are popular in general and for weekend stays.
 - Week 27, 32, 33 were the most popular in 2016 for weekend night stays.
   discounts during other seasons?

-- **Goal 3: Develop promotions based on different booking distributions.**
+**Goal 3: Develop promotions based on different booking distributions**

 How many of the transactions are occurring for each different distribution type?